NbAiLab/notram/guides/README.md

 # Guides
-A collection of documentation and guides used for creating the NB-models.
-This is used internally as a collaboration tool.
-However, we also hope that it can be useful for other that want to replicate our work.
-The is the complete set of scripts needed going from source to corpus file and HF (HugingFace) dataset.
+A collection of stand-alone documentation and guides used for creating the NB-models.
+We use this for documenting our work, but we also hope that it can be useful for other working on similar topics.

-The process consists of five separate steps from source to corpus and HuggingFace (HF) dataset.

 ## Specifications
 * [Internal jsonl-format](text_extraction_format.md)

-## Creating dataset
+## Dataset Creation
 * [Exporting dataset to HuggingFace](creating_huggingface_dataset.md)
 * [Processing MC4 (obsolete)](prepare_common_crawl.md)